 This copycat chipotle cilantro lime rice is a wonderful addition to your weekly meal prep.

 Storage: Store your cilantro lime rice in an airtight container in the refrigerator.
-It will stay good for up to 3 to 4 days.
+It will stay good for up to 3 days.

 Reheating: This rice recipe reheats beautifully so it's great for meal prep!
 Just pop your rice in the microwave or heat it on the stovetop and you’re ready to go.